Responsibility &

 To inform our strategy, we conducted a materiality assessment across 175 external and internal stakeholders on 33 topics.

 Based on this feedback, we developed 3 Pillars which serve as the framework for the teams and resources that support our mission.
 As our business and the dynamic topic of corporate responsibility evolves, we will continually update and improve this framework.
-Today we are positioning ourselves to set ambitious targets by the end of 2022 for each considered category.
+We are positioning ourselves to set ambitious targets for each considered category.

 People & Communities